Constantin Silvestri: Recording

-In 2009, on the occasion of the 40th anniversary of Silvestri’s death in London and after 19 years of campaigning to revive his memory in Britain and in Romania, pianist Anda Anastasescu and journalist John Gritten produced a unique memorial CD set for the RMA label (Romanian Musical Adventure) with Silvestri conducting the Bournemouth Symphony Orchestra.
+On the occasion of the 40th anniversary of Silvestri’s death and after 19 years of campaigning to revive his memory, pianist Anda Anastasescu and journalist John Gritten produced a 2-CD set for the RMA label (Romanian Musical Adventure) with Silvestri conducting the Bournemouth orchestra.
 The album has an unusual history: many of the concerts conducted by Silvestri in Britain were broadcast by the BBC.
-Tragically, a lack of archive space led to the destruction of the master tapes of the majority of these recordings and there the story would have ended but for Silvestri himself.
-Hidden away within the archive of the Bournemouth Symphony Orchestra were 350 reel-to-reel tapes that the maestro himself had made at home, from BBC radio broadcasts.
-Following his death, his widow had presented the tapes to the orchestra and there they had lain forgotten.
-A chance re-discovery of the tapes by the orchestra’s librarian led to the involvement of Raymond Carpenter, the orchestra’s principal clarinettist during the maestro’s leadership and latterly the BSO’s and Silvestri’s archivist.
-For over twenty years he has dedicated himself to the task of rescuing these remarkable recordings, alongside fellow Silvestri enthusiast, American Glen Gould from Silicon Valley, California, who has worked to digitally re-master many of the recordings.
-It has been a labour of love and this double album is a testament to their success.
-The set contains a unique list of works recorded by the BBC in the 1960s in the Winter Gardens in Bournemouth and Colston Hall, Bristol: Silvestri conducts his own work 'Three Pieces for Strings', Enescu's Symphony No. 1, First and Second Orchestral Suites, Mozart's Magic Flute Overture, Prokofiev's Symphony No. 1 and Dvorak's Slavonic Dances.
+Lack of archive space led to the destruction of the master tapes of the majority of these broadcasts but Silvestri had recorded many concerts and 350 reel-to-reel tapes were given to the Bournemouth Symphony Orchestra archive by his widow.
+A chance re-discovery of the tapes by the orchestra’s librarian led to the involvement of Raymond Carpenter, the orchestra’s principal clarinettist during his leadership and the BSO’s and Silvestri’s archivist.
+The set contains works broadcast by the BBC in the 1960s from Bournemouth and Bristol: Silvestri's own 'Three Pieces for Strings', Enescu's Symphony No. 1, First and Second Orchestral Suites, Mozart's Magic Flute Overture, Prokofiev's Symphony No. 1 and Dvorak's Slavonic Dances.